Last updated on October 28, 2025

 There have been plenty of products and features that have come and gone over Magic’s long and extensive history, never to return.
 One that seems to keep coming back from the dead every few years is the box topper.

 Whether in the form of the old oversized cards from Eight Edition or the ultra-valuable box topper packs from Double Masters, these premium addons aren’t easy to come by.
-Today I’m going to go over the long and interesting history of box toppers.
+Today I go over the long and interesting history of box toppers.

 Let’s jump in!